ecosia/pycon22-prometheus-workshop/README.md

         return super(HTTPRequestHandler, self).do_GET()
 ```

 Now try restart the server (`control c` will stop it) and go to `localhost:8001/metrics` what do you see?
 What do you see if you visit `localhost:8001/treecounter` a few times and then go back to the `/metrics` endpoint?
+What do you see?
+What do these base metrics represent?

+---

 ### Section 2: Creating custom metrics

+---

 Now we are able to expose metrics we need to be able to create them.
 Prometheus has a few different data types, but the simplest is a `Counter` - this is a counter which always goes up, and can be used to track, for example, the number of requests received (you can then divide this unit over time to calculate requests per second).
 To create a `Counter`, import it from the Prometheus Python client and instanstiate it.